Mau Junction railway station: Background

 At starting it was a metre-gauge line.
 But in 1992 it converted into broad gauge.
 The present building towards city side was constructed in 1995 during the regime of Kalpnath Rai as a Cabinet Minister in Indian Government.
 The building is just like copy of Varanasi Junction.

 Development

 In 2015 Railway Budget of India it was decided to improve it as a Terminal Station to avoid rush at Varanasi Junction.
 Recently Railway Board has decided to establish a new line between Mau Junction and Dildarnagar via Ghazipur.
-After establishment of this new line Mau will be directly connected to Howrah–Delhi main line and Howrah–Allahabad–Mumbai line.
+After establishment of this new line Mau will be directly connected to Howrah–Delhi main line and Howrah–Prayagraj–Mumbai line.
 Mau is just 93 km away from Varanasi.
 Mau–Shahganj railway line was started in 1901.

 Passenger amenities

 There are 3 platforms.
 After Aunrihar–Bhatni section and Mau–Shahganj section, doubling the number of platforms will be 6.
 There are two entries at the station one is 'Station Road Side' and other is 'City Side'.
 Goods rake point also available at Mau Junction but later it will be shifted to Khurhat and rake point will be converted to platforms after development as a Terminal Station.